 These picture books often directly compare girls and boys with the intention of portraying them as equals.
-However, girl-to-boy comparisons may be harmful if in the form of directional statements, such as “Girls are just as smart as boys.”Ellen Markman and Eleanor Chestnut’s work on subject-complement structure discusses how such directional statements can affect children’s perceptions of the abilities, values and traits of the subjects in the sentence.
+However, girl-to-boy comparisons may be harmful if in the form of directional statements, such as “Girls are just as smart as boys.”
+Tversky’s work on features of similarity establishes that directional statements are statements that contain a subject and a referent and are inequivalent to their converse.
+For example, Tversky demonstrates that in comparing Turks to tigers, we use the statement “Turks fight like tigers” and not “tigers fight like Turks,” because tigers should be the referent or baseline as they are renowned for their fighting.
+Tversky found that statements have higher ratings of similarity when the referent is more prominent, suggesting that it makes more sense to people for the more renowned, typical, or established object to occupy the referential position in a directional statement.
+He suggests that directional statements can construe asymmetrical judgements of similarity — meaning that they might not have their intended effect (Tversky 1977).

+Gleitman et al. elaborate upon Tversky’s work on similarity, critiquing Tversky’s assertion that the concept of similarity is in itself asymmetrical.
+In doing so, however, Gleitman et al. demonstrate that people’s judgements of directional statements of similarity are affected by the absurdity of the subject of the sentence.
+For example, people prefer the sentence “The bus ran into the lamppost” but are averse to the statement “The lamppost ran into the bus,” because the lamppost as the subject or agent in this case is highly implausible (Gleitman et al., 1996).
+Thus, Gleitman et al. suggest that people are more likely to be averse to sentences with absurd agents.

+Ellen Markman and Eleanor Chestnut’s work on subject-complement structure builds upon Tversky’s and Gleitman’s work, discussing how such directional statements can affect children’s perceptions of the abilities, values and traits of the subjects in the sentence.
 In the statement “A zebra is like a horse,” the zebra is the subject or variant and the horse is the complement or reference point (Markman & Chestnut, 2016).
 This type of structure is known as a forward statement.
 Markman and Chestnut found that both children and adults displayed preference for forward statements such as this one ― because people perceive horses to be more common and typical, it seems more natural that they serve as the baseline, or complement, in the sentence.
-Thus, Markman and Chestnut suggest that the complement in a directional statement is the more established, typical, or normal entity.
+Thus, Markman and Chestnut suggest that the complement in a directional statement is the more established, typical, or normal entity, consistent with Gleitman et al.’s findings.
 In this same study, they examined the implications of the comparative phrase “as well as” in a directional statement.
 They presented children with novel characters and tasks and used a structure where the subject could perform a task “just as well” as the complement, finding that the “as well as” condition strengthened older children’s framing preferences (Markman & Chestnut, 2016).

 Markman and Chestnut built upon these comparative observations in their later work on the impact of asymmetric direct comparisons, discussing how adults may be unintentionally communicating biased information in attempts to do the opposite.
 Girl-to-boy comparisons, such as the sentence “Girls are just as smart as boys,” involve a subject-complement structure.
 In this particular statement, “girls” is the subject, and “boys” is the complement.
 Asymmetrical, directional comparisons in which boys are the complement and girls are the subject may imply that boys are more established, typical or normal in the context of a specific trait or task (Markman & Chestnut, 2018).